Young-Market/ymcore/cmd/wmd/README.md

 ```

-In simple case, then `wmd` runs on the same machine where the Waves node runs, it's should be provided with
+In simple case, then `wmd` runs on the same machine where the YM node runs, it's should be provided with
 parameters without default values only.

 ```bash